pmarguinaud/gpupack/README.md

 provides examples of how `cy49/arp/arp.sh` is submitted to ECMWF & Meteo-France batch systems.

+# Matrix multiplications in grid-point calculations

+These matrix multiplications occur in the following routines :
+- `verint.F90`
+- `verints.F90`
+- `verder.F90`

+We normally use DGEMM (from the MKL library) in these routines, but we cannot use DGEMM on accelerators, we coded some simple multiplications that we enable with the LLSIMPLE_DGEMM library.

 # OpenMP & OpenACC

 The script `cy49/arp/arp.sh` run the code in four different modes :